 Some families are finding it difficult to maintain payments and find themselves in default.
 Global News says that home sales were down by seven percent versus this same time last year.
 Higher rates of empty homes can put Calgary properties at risk for theft and vandalism.
 Home prices may suffer if security is not foremost.

 New Home Projects Are Flooding The Local Market

-Another condition that is factoring into high inventory rates is the influx of new builds in Calgary.
+Another condition that is factoring into high inventory rates is the influx of new construction homes in Calgary.
 Many master-planned communities, condo builders, and investors are looking to sell a home that has luxury amenities and access to premium entertainment.For that reason, buyers now see less inventory in the city center.
 This real estate goes quickly when put up for sale and often sees multiple offers.

 Stricter Lending Practices